torquebox/torquebox.org/drafts/transactions.md

 anything else you might do *outside* of TorqueBox.

-So TorqueBox creates those XA datasources for you automatically when your app deploys, using conventional [ar-jdbc] settings in your `database.yml`.
+So TorqueBox creates those XA datasources for you automatically when your app deploys, using the conventional [ar-jdbc] settings in your `database.yml`.
+When running outside of TorqueBox, `TorqueBox.transaction` should gracefully resolve to a no-op.

 Bottom line: no extra configuration is required.